tsvetaevAlex/WindowsApps/README.md

 now in develop: \
 ## for QA
-**mdCreator** tool for generaying gitlab markdown .md file

-to simplify work mwith QA test artifacts. crate test cases as .md files using gitlab Markdown.
+**mdCreator** tool to simplify work with QA test artifacts. crate test cases as .md files using gitlab Markdown. <br>